stella-yc/spiderdayblog-2020/pages/art.md

 ![](/static/img/photos.jpg "A gallery of Sebastian's photos of spiders, millipedes, pelicans, butterflies, flowers, snakes, landscapes etc.")

 I love using my camera to explore nature!
 You can find my [photography portfolio here](https://lightroom.adobe.com/shares/a81e891b276843d5b7bcc344ab94a8c2).
 If you're looking for (all of) the spider photos, [those are here](https://lightroom.adobe.com/shares/c281c904082444e39304f9050ea549fb).
 (I also have a [Flickr](https://www.flickr.com/photos/saecheverri/) with some of my older photos, but I am in the process of moving hostings).

+### **Want some excellent nature photos?**
-### **I am available for freelance photography work!**

-Do you or your organization need high quality photos of an animal?
-Email me at spiderdaynightlive \[at] gmail \[dot] com) for rates and details!
+**I am available for freelance photography work!** If youor your organization need high quality pwildlife photos, email me at spiderdaynightlive \[at] gmail \[dot] com) for rates and details!

+Also, **photo prints and other merchandise are now available via my Redbubble Store!**

 ### Awards